We rely solely on your donations!

-100% of donations goes to programming and corresponding operations; some go into the production of our annual Making the Connection Conference, others go into smaller programs that are on-going in the community.
-We thank you for your support!
+100% of donations go to programming and corresponding operations; some go into the production of our annual Making the Connection Conference, others go into smaller programs that are on-going in the community.
+We thank you for your support.

 By learning about the issues we face, attending an event, and sharing the message, you can help inform healthcare professionals, the public, and policy makers about the effects of environmental toxins on public health.

 More ways to get involved

 Our very own Dr. Beth Neary was on local Madison news spoke about the implications of high lead levels in elementary schools in the area.
 She was also part of a press conference speaking on lead with local WISPIRG.

 Some of our activism is seen through our education:

 Drs.
 Ann Behrmann and Beth Neary presented environmental health cases to pediatric residents of UW Health on Friday, March 25, 2016.
 Topics covered included lead and other heavy metal exposure, CAFO contamination, air quality, endocrine disruptors, current (and out-dated) product regulation standards, and a brief touch on the health effects of frac sand mining.
 Events like these not only educate physicians on important environmental issues, but they also instill a sense of activism and advocacy for better health standards!

 February 10, 2016 - Our Steering Committee members, Drs.
 Ann Behrmann and Michele Brogunier accompanied hundreds of other physicians and medical students for this year's Doctor Day, sponsored by the Wisconsin Medical Society.